 3. Payment Terms

-The agreement states the payment terms agreed upon by the client.
-This section details payment frequency, late payment consequences, fees, deposit requirements, and refund policies.
-Fixed-term contracts specify full amounts and billing cycles, while ongoing contracts typically use monthly billing.
-When negotiating payment terms with local businesses, propose a 50% upfront deposit to secure commitment and protect cash flow, especially for new client relationships.
+This section outlines how and when payments are made.
+The social media agreement should state the payment frequency, late payment consequences, any extra fees, deposit requirements, and refund policies.
+For fixed-term contracts, include total cost and billing cycles.
+For ongoing services, monthly billing is standard.
+When working with local businesses, suggest a 50% upfront deposit to secure commitment and protect cash flow in new client relationships.

 4. Content Ownership & IP Rights